stevetasticsteve/kovol-language-tools/pseudocode.md

 ## predict_recent_past_tense
 - suffixes = "ogom", "ogoŋ", "ɛge", "oŋg", "agama", "ogond"

 - if last vowel = "ɛ"
+  - if last 2 characters are "ɛl"
+    - shorten suffixes by removing first 2 characters
+    - if preceded by "u" in previous syllable
+      - suffixes = "ugam", "ugoŋ", "uga", "aŋg", "uguma", "ugand"
+    - else
+        - change "ɛ" to "a" in root for 1s, 3s, 1p, 2p, 3p
+        - change "ɛ" to "o" in root for 2s
+        - suffixes = "agam", "ogoŋ", "aga", "aŋg", "agama", "agand"
+  - else
     - root for 1s, 2s, 1p, 3p = replace "ɛ" in root with "o"
     - root for 2p = replace "ɛ" in root with "a"

-  - (root for 3s remains normal root)
-- else if last vowel = "u"
+- elif last vowel = "u"
   - suffixes = "ugum, "ugoŋ", "uge", "uŋg", "uguma", ugund"
   - if last character = m
     - 1s suffix = "ogom"
-- else if last vowel = i
+- elif last vowel = i
   - suffixes = "igom", "igoŋ", "ige", "oŋg", "igima", "igond"

 - if last character = "m"
   - if last 2 characters of root = "um" or "ɛm"
-    - short all suffixes by removing 1st character
+    - shorten all suffixes by removing 1st character
     - if last 2 characters of root = "um"
       - 1p suffix = "uŋg"
     - if last 2 characters of root = "ɛm"
       - 1p suffix = "oŋg"
-  - else if penultimate character = "u" or "ɛ"
+  - elif penultimate character = "u" or "ɛ"
     - do nothing (avoids the else statement following this)
   - else
     - replace 'm' with "ŋ" in root
     - 1p root = normal root
     - shorten all suffixes by removing 1st character
     - 1p suffix = "oŋg"
-- else if last character = "g"
+- elif last character = "g"
   - shorten suffixes by removing first 2 characters
   - 1p suffix = "oŋg"

-- if last 2 characters are "ɛl"
-  - short suffixes 2 characters
-  - if preceded by "u" in previous syllable
-    - suffixes = "ugam", "ugoŋ", "uga", "aŋg", "uguma", "ugand"
-  - else
-      - change "ɛ" to "a" in root for 1s, 3s, 1p, 2p, 3p
-      - change "ɛ" to "o" in root for 2s
-      - suffixes = "agam", "ogoŋ", "aga", "aŋg", "agama", "agand"

 - **Result = root + suffix**